 global brain has been emerging, accelerated by information technology:

-- Global Brain Analysis: The goal of our project is to develop and apply neuroscientific tools to understand the formation and development of the noosphere.
+Global Brain or Superorganism?
+(Michael Jacob, Parham Pourdavood) Teilhard invoked both metaphors in his writing, although the most appropriate approach to scientific investigation remains unknown.
+The goal of our project is to develop and apply biological and neuroscientific tools to understand the formation and development of the noosphere.
 This includes parallel analysis of brain-derived and societal data to identify analogous dynamics and patterns of connectivity.
 We employ complexity and information theory, utilizing nonlinear dynamical modeling to explore communication dynamics in human and neural networks.
 These approaches enable us to enhance the mapping of the noosphere – to identify critical relationships, trends and influences.
 However, an exclusive focus on signal patterns runs the risk of missing the actual message and its significance.
 We are also concerned with the problem of inferring the content or meaning of signals reverberating in the brain and society.
 Humans, like neurons, aren’t merely passive transducers of information: patterns of activity signify worlds of meaning that are felt and experienced.
 By considering meaning and significance, we gain further insight into how brain and societal networks develop and evolve.
 This interdisciplinary project draws upon psychological, narrative and qualitative data to complement quantitative and computational methods.
 Our long term goal is to develop open source tools to enable users to visualize and investigate how individual human consciousness combines to yield collective consciousness in the noosphere.

 Our most recent model, Toward a Bio-Organon: A model of interdependence between energy, information and knowledge in living systems (

 https://doi.org/10.1016/j.biosystems.2023.104939) utilizes evolutionary and biological principles to explore multiscale organisms, with application to the noosphere.